Hairspray (1988 film): Critical response

-Hairspray received three stars from critics Gene Siskel and Roger Ebert.
+Hairspray received two out of four from Gene Siskel but three out of four from Roger Ebert.

-The film holds a 98% "certified fresh" rating on Rotten Tomatoes, based on 42 reviews with an average rating of 7.8/10.
-It is Waters' second-highest-rated film (behind Multiple Maniacs) on the website.
-The critical consensus states that "Hairspray is perhaps John Waters' most accessible film, and as such, it's a gently subversive slice of retro hilarity."
-John Waters wrote that his all-time favorite review of Hairspray was David Edelstein's in Rolling Stone: "A family movie both the Bradys and the Mansons could adore".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 98% based on 46 reviews, with an average rating of 7.9/10.
+It is Waters's second-highest-rated film (behind Multiple Maniacs) on the website.
+The website's critics consensus reads, "Hairspray is perhaps John Waters' most accessible film, and as such, it's a gently subversive slice of retro hilarity."
+Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on 14 reviews, indicating "generally favorable" reviews.
+Waters wrote that his all-time favorite review of Hairspray was David Edelstein's in Rolling Stone: "A family movie both the Bradys and the Mansons could adore".